 Inspired by Uses This, this page documents the tools and software I use to get things done.
+Last reviewed August 17, 2026.

 Hardware